RoseauTechnologies/Roseau_Load_Flow/doc/models/Transformer/Three_Phase_Transformer.md

 (three-phase-transformer)=
 # Three-phase transformer

-## Definition

-Three-phase transformers can be modeled with 3 transformers, connected to the primary side (generally the high voltage side) with the primary windings and to the secondary side (generally the low voltage side) with the secondary windings.
+Three-phase transformers are modeled with three spearate single-phase non-ideal transformers.
+The windings of the individual transformers are connected with different configurations to the primary side (generally the high voltage side) and to the secondary side (generally the low voltage side).
+The non-ideal transformer losses are represented by $\underline{Z_2}$ the series impedances and
+$\underline{Y_{\mathrm{m}}}$ the magnetizing admittances.

 ````{tab} European standards
 ```{image}  /_static/Transformer/European_Three_Phase_Transformer.svg